tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Hybrid public-key encryption (HPKE) is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
 HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret.
 The motivation for standardizing a public key encryption scheme is explained in the introduction of {{?RFC9180}}.

-HPKE can be extended to support PQ/T Hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
-Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs.
-Note that X25519Kyber768Draft00 is IND-CCA2 secure (Section 4 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}).
+HPKE can be extended to support PQ/T Hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.connolly-cfrg-xwing-kem}}.

 ### Interaction with Encrypted Client Hello {#ech}

-Client TLS libraries and applications can use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying Encrypted DNS (DNS over TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
+Client TLS libraries and applications can use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying Encrypted DNS (e.g, DNS-over-TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
 ECH uses HPKE for public key encryption.

-ECH MUST incorporate support for PQ/T Hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.
 ECH uses HPKE for public key encryption.
-HPKE can be extended to support PQ/T Hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.connolly-cfrg-xwing-kem}}.

-To use ECH the client needs to learn the ECH configuration for a server before it attempts a connection to the server.
-Bootstrapping TLS Encrypted ClientHello with DNS Service Bindings specification {{?I-D.draft-ietf-tls-svcb-ech}} provides a mechanism for conveying the ECH configuration information via DNS, using a SVCB or HTTPS record.
-The "ech" SvcParamKey is used in SVCB or HTTPS or DNS records, and is intended to serve as the primary bootstrap mechanism for ECH.
-The value of the parameter is an ECHConfigList (Section 4 of {{?I-D.ietf-tls-esni}}).
-The public_key in HpkeKeyConfig structure would carry the concatenation of traditional and PQC KEM public keys which would increase DNS resposnse size that could exceed the path MTU.
-It would require the use of reliable transport and Encrypted DNS (e.g., DoT, DoH or DoQ).
+ECH deployments will have to incorporate support for PQ/T Hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.
+The public_key in HpkeKeyConfig structure would have to carry the concatenation of traditional and PQC KEM public keys.

 ## WebRTC